George-Ogden/AWS-S3-Upload-Minifier/README.md

 # HTML, CSS and JS Minifier
 Python 3.8 lambda function to compress the main files in your website.
-The function is designed to run on a create event trigger.
+The function is designed to run on a `PUT` event trigger.
 The function also deletes the file extension of .html to give a more professional feel to a website.

 ## Necessary permissions